mmiv-center/FionaDocs/source/EndUser/export-image-data.rst

 The research information system supports a separate export facility that is more suited to implement project specific de-identification.
 Such export requirements include specific DICOM value changes (replacing underscores with dashes), adding birth date information back, formatting and cleaning of series descriptions, zip-file exports with specific folder structures etc..
 This export is appropriate if the receiving institution has specific requirements on how data should be shared.

-Request access to the specialized data exports for your project from |admin_contact|.
+Request access to the specialized data exports for your project from |admin_name|.
 Provide your export specification and we will implement your anonymization scheme and make it available to you and other researchers.
 As an example the “Export” application currently supports the export in NIfTI formats (using dcm2niix) and the export in several zip-file formats.